DaveVoyles/darkflow/README.md

 ### Downlod the weights

+A weight is the strength of the connection between nodes in a neural network.
+If you increase the input then how much influence does it have on the output.
+Weights near zero mean changing this input will not change the output.
+Weights and biases are the learnable parameters of your model.
+The values of these parameters before learning starts are initialised randomly (this stops them all converging to a single value).
+Then, when presented with data during training, they are adjusted towards values that have correct output.
+This is what is currently in these different weight files.

+These can grow to 100mb+ per file, so for that reason they are not included in the repository.

-You will need to place all of the weightsin the `bin/` folder.
+You will need to place all of the weights in the `bin/` folder.
+I would recommend re-naming the `yolo-tiny` to `tiny-yolo` so that the names are consistent with the `.cfg` files you will pair them with in the following steps.
 In the end, your structure should look like this:

 ```
 |- darkflow-master/